 Chemical biology is the focus of our efforts because it entails the discovery of chemical entities able to modulate pathways related to infectious processes.
 Such work can lead to an increase in biological understanding and the identification of novel targets for chemical intervention.
 Appropriate validation of such targets in advanced model systems, including animals, along with the pharmaceutical development of chemical series, can in turn provide leads for downstream drug discovery efforts.

-The CBID is led by Principal Investigator, Thomas Prisinzano, Professor of Medicinal Chemistry.
-He will be joined by Scott Hefty, Associate Professor of Molecular Biosciences, as co-I of the overall center.
-Professor Hefty has over 20 years of experience in infectious diseases and microbial pathogenesis research.
-In addition to the scientific expertise, both investigators have extensive experience with COBRE administration and associated core facilities at KU.
+The CBID is led by Principal Investigator, P. Scott Hefty, Professor in the Department of Molecular Biosciences.
+Dr. Hefty is a highly experienced microbiologist with a research emphasis in microbial pathogenesis.
+He is joined by Jon Tunge, Professor of Chemistry, as co-investigator of the overall center.
+Professor Tunge has over 20 years of experience in organic chemistry research.
+In addition to the scientific expertise, both investigators have extensive experience with CoBRE administration and associated core facilities at KU.